trilitech/tezos-developer-docs/README.md

 ## Tests

 The workflow `.github/workflows/tests.yml` runs automated tests on pull requests.
+It includes these tests:

+- Mocha tests that check for broken links to images.
-To run tests locally, run `npm run test -- --filesToCheck=docs/developing.md,docs/architecture.mdx`, where `--filesToCheck` is a comma-separated list of the MD and MDX files to test.
+To run these tests locally, run `npm run test -- --filesToCheck=docs/developing.md,docs/architecture.mdx`, where `--filesToCheck` is a comma-separated list of the MD and MDX files to test.

+- Vale tests for style, spelling, and capitalization.
+To run these tests locally, install [Vale](https://vale.sh/) and run `npm run vale`.

 Docusaurus automatically checks for broken links and markdown-encoded images when you run `npm run build`.